imixs/imixs-adapters/imixs-adapters-sepa/README.md

-# imixs-sepa-adapter
+# Imixs SEPA Adapter

-The _imixs-sepa-adapter_ provides services to export workflow invoice data into a sepa file.
+This adapter module provides services to export workflow invoice data into a sepa file.

 ## Model Based Configuration